About 250,000 mourners pay last respects to Pope Francis over 3 days of public viewing

-VATICAN CITY (AP) — More than 250,000 people paid their last respects to Pope Francis over three days of public viewing by ordinary mourners and statesmen alike that ended Friday, the eve of his state funeral in St. Peter's Square and burial in a basilica outside the Vatican's walls.
+VATICAN CITY (AP) — More than 250,000 people paid their last respects to Pope Francis over three days of public viewing by ordinary mourners, church and political leaders that ended Friday, the eve of his state funeral in St. Peter's Square and burial in a basilica outside the Vatican's walls.

 The Vatican said that 164 delegations are confirmed, including 54 heads of state and 12 reigning sovereigns.
 French President Emmanuel Macron, who will also attend the funeral, was among those who made it in time to pay last respects to the pope.